 - Reading a fiction book that’ll whisk me away

 Let go of the mindset that every second of your life has to be productive

 This is THE ONE.
 The thing I’ve struggle and struggled and struggled with.
+How to mentally switch off from work.
 This notion that everything you do has to be actively productive.
 Every action has to be working towards a goal.
 Since when did we all become so obsessed with proving that we’re so busy, all the damn time?
 Shifting this mindset is tough but once you do, you’ll feel so free.
 And remember…

 …that self care is not just productive – but vital

 Self care and relaxation IS productive in the way that it’s allowing you to regenerate, regroup and reset.
 Remember, we only have enough energy for one day at a time.
 At some point, your body and your mind is going to be screaming at you to stop and relax, to take care of it, to take care of YOU.